 - 4 drops lavender essential oil

 - 2 drop geranium essential oil

 - small spray bottle – I used a 2 oz amber glass spray bottle

-I use DoTerra essential oils, but please use whatever brand of oils you personally trust.
+**Update** I used to exclusively use DoTerra essential oils, but please use whatever brand of oils you personally trust.
 As long as you’re using pure oils without junky additives, they should work fine.
-I do want to add, however, that some people are sensitive to lavender essential oil when it is applied neat (without dilution).
+I have started to use some Now Foods oils, too, for things like cleaning products and diffusing because they cost less and have some organic offerings.
+Some of their oils are diluted and/or aren’t pure essential oil, but these oils are clearly labeled.
+Just make sure to read the product description and stick to the pure essential oil offerings!** Please note that some people are sensitive to lavender essential oil when it is applied neat (without dilution).
 It is pretty diluted in this recipe so I wouldn’t expect you to have any problems, but it is just something to keep in mind.

 Recipe for DIY hydrating facial mist

 1. Bring your water to a boil then steep your tea as directed on the package.
 I boil the water in a Pyrex measuring cup in the microwave because this makes it super easy to pour the tea in my mister without transferring it into a different vessel and risking contamination!